kintegrate/kintegrate.dev/content/pages/tutorials/getting-started-ios-sdk/index.md

 ### Tracking balances and payments

 During instantiation, you passed two closures to your app.
-Here is a sample implementation of these clusures:
+Here is a sample implementation of these closures:

 ```swist
 onBalanceChanged: { [weak self] balance in